Guru (rapper): Death

 On February 28, 2010, Guru went into cardiac arrest and, following surgery, fell into a coma.
 It was claimed that Guru had briefly awakened from his coma but died on April 19, 2010, at the age of 48, from multiple myeloma, a form of blood cancer.
 Guru was survived by his parents, three siblings, and a son named Keith Casim.
 His production partner, Solar, claimed that Guru had momentarily awakened from his coma to compose a letter to the public, although DJ Premier and members of Guru's family stated that he never regained consciousness.
 Guru's family claimed that Solar had prevented them from having contact with Guru during his illness just before his death; the validity of the deathbed letter was consequently challenged by Guru's family.
-In an interview on Conspiracy Worldwide Radio, Solar claimed that he was protective of Guru, and everything he had said was true.
-This interview was met by extreme emotion from the hip hop community and did little to clear the controversy surrounding his actions.

 DJ Premier produced a tribute mix to Guru and has released a public letter along with Guru's sister Patricia Elam.
 Harry J. Elam, an older brother, wrote a personal memoir in remembrance published in The Boston Globe on April 23, 2010.
 The Elam family had a Guru tribute website set up where visitors were able to view tributes and sign a memorial page.
 Guru's nephew Justin Nicholas-Elam Ruff made a 16-minute documentary in which he narrated the story of his late uncle.

 At the 2011 Grammy Awards, Guru's name was not mentioned in the annual retrospective of musicians who had died since the 2010 awards.
 On April 21, 2011, Revive Da Live Big Band held a tribute show for Guru at Le Poisson Rouge in New York City.
 The show paid homage to Guru's Jazzmatazz series and featured a full jazz band tribute, with all proceeds going towards the Elam family.
 During the concert, Babygrande Records donated $5000 to Guru's son, K.C.
 Elam.